-Distinct from Cephalerpeton, the skull of Thuringothyris was broader both anteriorly and posteriorly.
+Distinct from Bruktererpeton, the skull of Thuringothyris was broader both anteriorly and posteriorly.
 The skull was at least twice as wide as tall.
 The snout was constricted in dorsal view.
 The postorbital portion of the skull was longer than the orbit.
 The nasals had parallel lateral margins.
 The frontal width/length ratio was more than 1:4.
 The postparietals were angled toward the occiput.
 The mandible was straighter, but the tip decended.
 The teeth were smaller.
 Apparently the former intertemporal fused to the parietal.

 The vertebrae had taller neural spines.
 The caudals series was short.